Home

 Mint Mark: "C"

 The Charlotte Mint was one of the first branch US Mints.
-Processing ore from the nearby North Carolina Gold Rush fields, the Charlotte Mint struck gold coins continuously from 1838 until the Civil War.
-Coins from the Charlotte Mint are some of the rarest and most valuable coins in American numismatics.
+Processing ore from the nearby North Carolina Gold Rush fields, the Charlotte Mint struck gold coins continuously from 1838 until the opening salvos of the Civil War in 1861.

 Gold in North Carolina!